 Availability on the ABL Facility is equal to the borrowing base less advances and outstanding letters of credit.
 The borrowing base includes a fixed percentage of (i) eligible U.S. and Canadian accounts receivable plus (ii) any eligible U.S. and Canadian rolling stock and equipment.
 At December 31, 2016, the Company had a borrowing base of \$986.5 million and availability under the ABL Facility of \$717.4 million at December 31, 2016 after considering outstanding advances of \$30.0 million and outstanding letters of credit on the ABL Facility of \$239.1 million.
-XPO may from time to time increase base availability under the ABL Facility up to \$1.0 billion less any then outstanding letters of credit by including into the borrowing additional rolling stock and equipment.
+XPO may from time to time increase base availability under the ABL Facility under the ABL Facility of the borrowing additional rolling stock and equipment.
 A maximum of 20% of the borrowing base can be attributable to the equipment and rolling stock in the aggregate.
 As of December 31, 2016, the Company was in compliance with the ABL Facility's financial covenants.